aylinsumer/Violence-against-women-global-/project_presentation_Gemittarius.md

   The UN describes violence against women and girls (VAWG) as:

-  “One of the most widespread, persistent, and devastating human rights violations in our world today.
-It remains largely unreported due to the impunity, silence, stigma, and shame surrounding it.”
+  "One of the most widespread, persistent, and devastating human rights violations in our world today.
+It remains largely unreported due to the impunity, silence, stigma, and shame surrounding it."

 Our Data